 Basic black and white line drawings that depict cricket action and the book’s characters are interspersed through the text, adding interest to the story and making the text a more manageable read for beginner readers.

-Catch the Keepers! is very much about cricket, but also about friendship, teamwork and dealing with interpersonal conflict.
+Clash of the the Keepers! is very much about cricket, but also about friendship, teamwork and dealing with interpersonal conflict.
 There is plenty of cricket action for cricket enthusiasts, and the young Starc is a relatable and inspirational role model.
 I am concerned though, that the abundance of cricket jargon and descriptions of game strategy would be a turnoff for kids who don’t know the game well.
 A glossary of cricket terminology, provided at the back of the book, seems to me a bit tedious for a light novel but would likely be appreciated by cricket lovers.

 Reviewed by Barbara Swartz